PhoebusSi/Alpaca-CoT/README.md

 -  ⚠ If you have any problems about model loading, try `python -m pip install transformers==4.28.1` or `python -m pip install git+https://github.com/huggingface/transformers.git` first.
 -  ⚠ If you have any problems about model saving, try `python -m pip install peft=2.0.0` or `python -m pip install git+https://github.com/huggingface/peft.git` first.

+-  5.4: All parameter-efficient methods in PEFT (e.g., p-tuning) were merged, which can be set by hyper-parameter directly.
+-  5.4: LLM `Moss` was merged.
 -  4.21: Datasets `GAOKAO`, `camel`, `FLAN-Muffin`, `COIG` are collected and formatted.
 -  4.15: Datasets `webGPT`, `dolly`, `baize`, `hh-rlhf`, `OIG(part)` are collected and formatted.
 -  4.12: Now you can try Alpaca-CoT on <a href="https://colab.research.google.com/drive/1wfrKqyPkz5BGD1Gkij_cvbUeweIDdRav?usp=sharing" >Google Colab</a>.